hoffmanick/fairos/aim1.md

                 <ol>
 <li>link legacy museum-curated zooarcheological data across various community-curated data repositories, and</li>
                   <li>align with CARE guidelines and descendant  community priorities.</li></ol></p>
 <p>ZAN has already created pathways to standardize, crosswalk and link zooarchaeological datasets across archaeological and biological repositories.
 In this case study, UF personnel will work with RCN informatics domain experts and repository data managers, in consultation with Indigenous stakeholders, to expand the ZAN protocols.
-Continued work on data standards alignments, Linked Open Data, and other intersectional methods will  be used to mobilize Darwin Core-enabled legacy zooarchaeological data from the Florida Museum curation database across multiple repositories including.</p>
+Continued work on data standards alignments, Linked Open Data, and other intersectional methods will  be used to mobilize Darwin Core-enabled legacy zooarchaeological data from the Florida Museum curation database across multiple repositories.</p>
 <p>Our work will be grounded in consultation with descendant community members and tribal authorities to ensure that their interests are represented in our decisions of how to integrate CARE principles within open data sharing.
 Our tribal collaborators will form an integral part of our use case activities, ensuring that any data sharing is culturally appropriate, ethical, and in support of tribal priorities involving the documentation and protection of environmental resources and cultural heritage.
 This effort will represent a proof-of-concept workflow and produce best-practice guidelines for such interdisciplinary, inter-repository FAIR and CARE open sharing of legacy curated data that will be disseminated via workshops for the archaeological and zooarchaeological communities.
 </p>
             </div>